Offshore wind project

 For the German part, the power generated by the Baltic 2 wind farm will be collected by the transformer platforms and transmitted to the Bentwisch substation.
 Underground cables will further transmit the power from Bentwisch to the existing transformer substation at Güstrow.

-Major construction works will include the installation of wind turbines foundations, HVAC platforms, offshore cabling, and substations.
+Major construction works will include the installation of wind turbine foundations, heating, ventilation and air conditioning (HVAC) platforms, offshore cabling and substations.

 ABB was awarded a contract worth more than $100m for the installation of an AC cable system to integrate and transmit power from the Kriegers Flak offshore wind farm to the mainland grid.
 The contractual scope includes design, supply and installation of approximately 100km-long high-voltage, AC, three-core submarine cables.